 Non-refundable fees

 According to Ariz.
 Rev. Stat.
-Ann. § 33-1321, landlords must plainly outline mandatory fees in the Arizona lease agreement.
+Ann. § 33-1321, landlords must clearly outline mandatory fees.
 If there are any non-refundable fees, the landlord must clearly affirm this within the document; otherwise, such fees automatically become refundable.

 Landlord-tenant act

 Ariz.
 Rev. Stat.
-Ann. § 33-1322 requires Arizona landlords to issue a copy of the Arizona landlord-tenant act prior to finalizing the lease.
+Ann. § 33-1322 requires landlords to issue a copy of the landlord-tenant act prior to finalizing the lease.

 Disclosure of lead-based hazards